george-hawkins/blender-donut-notebook/LEVEL-2.md

 We have very fine-grained bumps - we want a mix of these bumps and much larger bumps.

-Note: I rearranged the existing nodes at the start of this lesson so that I could add in the nodes introduced below without continuously rearranging things.
+Note: I rearranged the existing nodes at the start of this lesson so that I could add in the nodes introduced below without continuously rearranging the layout.

 Select the _Noise Texture_ node and press `ctrl-D` to duplicate it, drag the duplicate below the existing one, connect its _Vector_ input to the _Object_ output of the _Texture Coordinate_ node (just like with the existing one) then `ctrl-shift-LMB` (as we did before) so we can see the effect of this node.
 Then adjust its _Scale_ value from 1500 to 200:

 ![img.png](large-scale-displacement.png)

-As the order of _Fac_ and _Color_ have changed, in Blender 2.9, we see the black and white output rather than color output that Andrew sees by default in 2.8.
+Aside: as the order of _Fac_ and _Color_ have changed, in Blender 2.9, we see the black and white output rather than color output that Andrew sees by default in 2.8.

 This second _Noise Texture_ node is our large scale bumps.
 We want to combine the _Fac_ outputs of the two _Noise Texture_ nodes into the _Height_ input of the _Displacement_ node.
 If you try directly, you'll see the _Height_ input can only accept one connection at a time.

 So press `shift-A` and, under _Color_, select _MixRGB_, `ctrl-shift-LMB` it, and connect the _Fac_ outputs to _Color 1_ and _Color 2_ of the _MixRGB_ node - you now see a mix of small and large bumps.

-Try adjusting the _Fac_ value of the _MixRGB_ node - 0 results in only _Color 1_, i.e. small bumps, and 1 results in only _Color 2_, i.e. large bumps.
-Factor isn't controlling the mixing - it's actually controlling how much effect the _MixRGB_ node has - when _Fac_ is 0, the _MixRGB_ node has no effect and it's as if the input to _Color 1_ was wired straight to whatever the _Color_ output connects to.
+Try adjusting the _Fac_ value of the _MixRGB_ node - 0 results in only _Color 1_, i.e. small bumps, and 1 results in only _Color 2_, i.e. large bumps. _Fac_ (factor) isn't controlling the mixing - it's actually controlling how much effect the _MixRGB_ node has - when _Fac_ is 0, the _MixRGB_ node has no effect and it's as if the input to _Color 1_ was wired straight to whatever the _Color_ output connects to.

 It took some effort to work out what the Blender blend modes do - you can find my notes in [`blend-modes.md`](blend-modes.md).
 It turns out that _Mix_ mode (called _Normal_ in Photoshop, Gimp etc.) just shows the foreground image (i.e. _Color 2_) if all its pixels have alpha at 100% (i.e. no transparency), which _I believe_ is the case for the images generated by the _Noise Texture_ nodes.
-So it's actually just _Fac_, set to its default of 0.5, that resulting in the current mixing.
+So it's actually just _Fac_, set to its default of 0.5, that is resulting in the current mixing.

 What we'd really like is for the brightness of the two inputs to be summed such that the small bumps essentially stick out further on the surface of the large bumps.
 To do this switch the blend mode from _Mix_ to _Add_.
 Initially, it looks as if you've now only really got the _Color 1_ detail, i.e. the small bumps, but in this mode we want the _MixRGB_ node (now titled _Add_) to 100% control the effect, so adjust the _Fac_ value up to 100% and you get what Andrew describes as "the small detail with the large detail punching through it".